dikeboy/compose-launcher/README.md

 # comp-launcher
-A android launcher write with compose
+A android launcher write all with compose for learning It's simple now